Supply Chain Human Rights

 McDonald’s has a comprehensive Supplier Workplace Accountability (SWA) program, which supports compliance with the standards and expectations outlined in our Code.
 The SWA program aims to help suppliers understand our expectations, verify compliance and work toward continuous improvement.

-Since the launch of the SWA program, McDonald’s has engaged with thousands of suppliers and facilities to ensure respect for human rights and manage risk.
+Since the launch of the SWA program, McDonald’s has engaged with thousands of suppliers and facilities to ensure respect for human rights and mitigate risk.
 We are proud that many of our suppliers take their commitments seriously and, in some cases, have their own equally robust compliance and reporting programs that have been evaluated and approved as equivalent to McDonald’s SWA program.
-We have seen an improvement in compliance overall since the SWA program began and, as of April 2020, more than 4,000 facilities have participated in the program.
+We have seen an improvement in compliance overall since the SWA program began and, as of June 2021, more than 4,300 facilities are actively participating in the program.

 Verifying Compliance With Our Supplier Code of Conduct